 What does Iran remind you of?
 Probably the Persepolis or the Pink Mosque.
 But this is not all about Iran, there are loads of hidden gems in Iran only known by the locals.
 This article introduces some of Iran local attractions you should not miss while traveling to Iran.

 In the heart of Zagros mountains, beside Oshtorankouh massif, in the province of Lorestan, there is a lake with gorgeous scenery attracting many visitors to the off-the-beaten-path region all around the year.
 It is 2360m above the sea level, 1700m long and 500m wide.
 The depth of the lake is 28m maximum.
-The region has been under good protection lately, so the environment, the flora and fauna in the area has almost remained unharmed.
-Located among Oshtorankooh mountain chains which has a striking similarity to glacial lakes, Gahar lake has came into existance as a result of a landslide.
+The region has been under good protection lately, so the environment, the flora, and fauna in the area have almost remained unharmed.
+Located among Oshtorankooh mountain chains which have a striking similarity to glacial lakes, Gahar lake has come into existence as a result of a landslide.
 The area is accessible through Dorood and Aligoodarz cities and the lake is feed from rills and springs flowing from the near highland.
-The thousands of visitors visit from Gahar lake every year.
-The area is strongly recommneded for staying overnight.
-You can easily set up your own tent and have a picnic while enjoy fishing in the lake.
-The best way to get there is a climb to Tpaleh Straight from Aligoudarz and then enjooy hiking to the lake.
+The thousands of visitors visit Gahar lake every year.
+The area is strongly recommended for staying overnight.
+You can easily set up your own tent and have a picnic while enjoying fishing in the lake.
+The best way to get there is a climb to Tpaleh Straight from Aligoudarz and then enjoy hiking to the lake.